Soccer-Qatar World Cup ticket sales near 3 million, says Infantino | Sports-Games

 Soccer-Qatar World Cup ticket sales near 3 million, says Infantino

-Ticket sales for the soccer World Cup are approaching the three-million mark ahead of the tournament kicking off in Qatar on Nov.
-20, FIFA's president Gianni Infantino and event organisers said on Monday.
-The top three purchasing countries of the 2.89 million tickets sold are Qatar, the United States and Saudi Arabia, World Cup Chief Operating Officer Colin Smith told a news conference in Doha.
+Ticket sales for the soccer World Cup are approaching the three million mark ahead of the tournament kicking off in Qatar on Nov.
+20, FIFA president Gianni Infantino and event organisers said on Monday.
+The top 10 purchasing countries of the 2.89 million tickets sold are Qatar, the United States, Saudi Arabia, England, Mexico, the United Arab Emirates, Argentina, France, Brazil and Germany, FIFA's World Cup Chief Operating Officer Colin Smith told a news conference in Doha.

-Ticket sales for the soccer World Cup are approaching the three-million mark ahead of the tournament kicking off in Qatar on Nov.
-20, FIFA's president Gianni Infantino and event organisers said on Monday.
+Ticket sales for the soccer World Cup are approaching the three million mark ahead of the tournament kicking off in Qatar on Nov.
+20, FIFA president Gianni Infantino and event organisers said on Monday.

-The director general of Qatar's World Cup organising committee, Yasir Al Jamal, told the news conference that 2 million room nights have been sold and that Qatar has added an additional 30,000 rooms to accommodate last-minute ticket sales.
-Many hotel rooms in Doha will be occupied by soccer teams, their support staff and World Cup officials.
+The director general of Qatar's World Cup organising committee, Yasir Al Jamal, told the news conference that two million room nights had been sold and Qatar has added an additional 30,000 rooms to accommodate last-minute ticket sales.
+"This has been designed to ensure that all ticket holders have the best chance of securing accommodation," Al Jamal said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)